josdejong/mathjs/docs/options.md

 // load the library
 var mathjs = require('mathjs');

-// create an instance of math.js with default settings var math1 = mathjs();
+// create an instance of math.js with default configuration var math1 = mathjs();

-// default setting
+// range will output a matrix
 math1.range(0, 4); // Matrix [0, 1, 2, 3]

-// create an instance of math.js with custom settings var options = {
+// create an instance of math.js with configuration options var options = {
   matrix: {
     defaultType: 'array'